tucnak/rollercoaster/start/Language.md

 ### Java
 Cross-platform solution, Java application is bytecode in JVM (Java Virtual Machine).
 Solutions in Java usually have a big memory fingerprint (need lots of RAM).
 Java is an accomplished language, widely used in enterprise production.
 Want cross-platform application and don't want to shoot yourself in the foot with C++?
 Your choice.

-# So which is the most important one?
+# So which is the most important?

 It's **English**.
 No doubts, the most important language in the whole software engineering Universe is English.
 Programming is not actually about mechanical coding, but all about communication.
 Modern software is usually too complex for solo development, so you'd eventually appear in some team.